Home / Mushroom Guide /

 Habitat

-Saprotrophic on dead wood of broadleaved trees, particularly birch.
+Saprotrophic on dead wood of broadleaved trees, particularly Birch.
 Grows in big clusters (caespitose), it can be found all year long, but most of the fruit bodies are produced during Summer to Autumn.

 Possible Confusion